 Crystal Bridges’ permanent collection spans five centuries of American masterworks ranging from the Colonial era to the current day.
 Included within the collection are iconic images such as Asher B. Durand’s Kindred Spirits, Norman Rockwell’s Rosie the Riveter, and Andy Warhol’s Coca-Cola — each reflecting a distinct moment in American artistic evolution—as well as major works by modern and contemporary American artists, including Georgia O’Keeffe, John Baldessari, and James Turrell.
 The permanent collection, which continues to grow through a strategic acquisition plan, is on view year-round and is enhanced by an array of temporary exhibitions.

 Education and Engagement

 Crystal Bridges provides year-round programming for all ages, including lectures, performances, classes, and continuing education for K-12 teachers.
-More than 50,000 schoolchildren visit the Museum each year as part of the Willard and Pat Walker School Visit Program, which offers schools reimbursement for out-of-pocket expenses associated with a school field trip, including transportation costs, substitute teachers, and lunch.
-A new initiative to develop high-quality distance learning opportunities for students and teachers is currently under way.
+More than 50,000 schoolchildren visit the museum each year as part of the Willard and Pat Walker School Visit Program, which offers schools reimbursement for out-of-pocket expenses associated with a school field trip, including transportation costs, substitute teachers, and lunch.
+An initiative to develop high-quality online learning opportunities for students and teachers is currently under way.

 Crystal Bridges offers two research fellowship programs.
 The Tyson Scholars in American Art program supports full-time scholarship in the history of American art.
 The Reese Teacher Fellowship provides for research into the development of interdisciplinary connections between American art and core curriculum subjects of language arts, history, social studies, and the sciences.